openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

       11.4, introduces a major redesign of the user interface with tabs moved to the top of the toolbar, support for pinning of tabs and more.
 [Firefox Sync](https://wiki.mozilla.org/Firefox_Sync) synchronizes bookmarks, history, passwords and tabs between all your installations.
 Firefox 4 also supports newer web standards like HTML5, WebM and CSS3.
-11.4 includes even more of the **popular up to date Free Software** applications as it™s the first major distribution to ship [LibreOffice](http://www.libreoffice.org/) 3.3.1.
+11.4 includes even more of the **popular up to date Free Software** applications as itâ€™s the first major distribution to ship [LibreOffice](http://www.libreoffice.org/) 3.3.1.
-      Delivering it™s cleaner, faster code base and features like import and edit SVG files in Draw, support for up to 1 million rows in Calc and easier slide layout handling in Impress.
+      Delivering itâ€™s cleaner, faster code base and features like import and edit SVG files in Draw, support for up to 1 million rows in Calc and easier slide layout handling in Impress.
 11.4 also dÃ©buts the result of almost 4 years of work with the [Scribus](http://www.scribus.net/) 1.4 release based on Qt 4 and Cairo technology.
 Improved text rendering, undo-redo, image/color management and vector file import are highlights of this release.

 openSUSE offers deep integration of all these technologies.
 By carefully creating
-      ˜patterns™ of software, openSUSE ensures **consistent functionality even in lighter desktops** like XFCE and LXDE.
+      â€˜patternsâ€™ of software, openSUSE ensures **consistent functionality even in lighter desktops** like XFCE and LXDE.
 Keyboard shortcuts are set, menu layouts tweaked, user-friendly file associations chosen and branding and theming integrated.
-11.4 furthermore improves on the LibreOffice and Firefox integration in KDE Plasma, using native file dialogs, oxygen styling (also for GTK applications) and respecting the user™s mail client and browser choices.
+11.4 furthermore improves on the LibreOffice and Firefox integration in KDE Plasma, using native file dialogs, oxygen styling (also for GTK applications) and respecting the userâ€™s mail client and browser choices.

 **Professional tools for administrators and